MrGlockenspiel/activate-linux/README.md

 - `xorg-server`
 - `cairo`
 - `xorg-libXinerama`

+Alternatively, you can use [this](https://github.com/Lakr233/ActivateMac) project instead because it actually works properly

 ### Wayland
 This works out of the box through XWayland, or alternatively you can use [this port of the project by Kljunas2](https://github.com/Kljunas2/activate-linux).